-The most heartwarming time will be the week at a village kindergarten/creche.
-You will help to feed, educate and care for the children.
+The most heartwarming time will be the week working at a village kindergarten/creche.
+You will build new classrooms, soup kitchens, water catchments etc. for the children.
+You will help to feed, educate and care for them.
 We have worked with three different communities and helped over 250 children.
-You will meet amazing people who share your desires and interests.
-There are few opportunities that offer an emotionally fulfilling and satisfying experience like this.
+You will meet amazing people who share your desire to really make a difference.
+There are few opportunities in any volunteer work abroad program that offer an emotionally fulfilling and satisfying experience like this.

 The east coast is traditional Zulu country and you will learn Zulu, watch Zulu dancing and a weapons fighting display.
 You will meet a traditional Sangorma (medicine-man), try Zulu beer, take a cruise among hundreds of hippos and crocodiles and, if you choose, you can even go horse riding in the national park where your horse may get up close and personal with the local zebras.

 |Arrival Day||Departure Day||Status|

 When you volunteer abroad in South Africa with Reach Out Volunteers you can have the peace of mind that our Team Leader will be waiting to collect you outside the arrivals area of the Durban Airport.
 They will be holding an ROV sign and wearing an ROV shirt, so you can’t miss them!

 Once you are settled into your accommodation, you will have free time.
 The accommodation is a one minute walk from a quiet and private beach.
 For those more adventurous, you can hire a surfboard and catch some waves while the rest of the group arrives.
 For dinner you will try the local South African speciality, Bunny-Chow (don’t worry it’s not made from bunny rabbits!).
 It is delicious and you will love it!

 After an early breakfast the volunteers will be collected from the accommodation venue and transported to Somkhanda Game Park by shuttle van.
 The drive from Durban to Somkhanda is approximately 3 hours.